 - You’re borrowing someone else’s car, but it’s for a longer stretch (ex. over a month)

 *Note: if you live in a house and borrow someone’s car often, you may consider getting a more complex policy or think about getting added to the household’s policy.
-A common example of this is with teen drivers.
+A common example of this involves teen drivers.
 In this case, parents should add their new teen drivers to their policy if they’ll be on the road regularly with the family car.

 Where to Get Non-Owner Car Insurance

-How Much Does Non-Owner Car Insurance Cost?
+How Much Does Non-Owner Insurance Cost?

 - Your driving record